hatching/triage/README.md

     Interactively lets you select profiles for samples that have been submitted in interactive mode.
-If an archive file was submitted, you will also be promted to select the files to analyze from the archive.
+If an archive file was submitted, you will also be prompted to select the files to analyze from the archive.

   list [flags]